XXDoMi77/nextcloud_passwords_android_client/README.md

 - Editing label, username, password, url (only works with Internet connection)
 - Offline caching for passwords and favicons
 - A very early version of Autofill, this will be changed for sure
+- Viewing favorites
+- Creating notes
+- Viewing shares

 ### Not yet implemented, but planned:
-- Viewing favorites
+- Editing shares and options for editing, resharing and setting expiration
 - Viewing tags
-- Viewing notes
 - Viewing folders
 - Custom fields
-- Editing shares and options for editing, resharing and setting expiration
 - Locking app and unlocking via biometrics or pin
 - E2E encryption
-- More settings...
-- Better looking settings screen...
+- Adding toggle in settings to enable filling selected fields in apps, when username and password fields cannot be automatically detected
+- Black list of apps for Autofilling and maybe a whitelist as well
+- Adding language selection
+- Adding option to toggle showing username in Autofill popup maybe making selectable choice of what detail of password should be shown

 ### Should be fixed:
-- Orientation should be fixed (not rotatable) maybe
 - If request, responds with "not authorized" logout and request new login
+- Block filling fields that contain string "search"

 ### Not yet implemented and not planned for now:
 - Using multiple accounts